-Aussies swarming to support our bees
+Australians swarming to support bees

-Wheen Bee Foundation CEO Fiona Chambers says BFF Australia is a science-based program overseen by a national taskforce of Australian experts, including scientists and farmers.
+Wheen Bee Foundation CEO Fiona Chambers says BFF Australia is a science-based program overseen by a national task force of Australian experts, including scientists and farmers.

 “As keystone pollinators, bees are essential to our lives.
-They play a crucial role in our food security, and they underpin biodiversity and ecosystem health.”
+They play a crucial role in our food security, and they also underpin biodiversity and ecosystem health.”

 Helping bees a “no-brainer” for farmers